paintedman00/devops-training/README.md

 **Need for DevOps Engineers:**
 Collaboration between development and operations teams requires DevOps Engineers who possess both broad and deep skills in both areas.

+### Important: Automation for Infrastructure

+To create an infrastructure capable of running the development team's applications, we use automation tools like **Terraform**.

+---

+### Concept: DevOps Continuum

+**Question: What is DevOps Continuum?**

+DevOps Continuum is a diagram that illustrates the performance and processes of DevOps.